Drome Clinic

 • Initial Medication

 When blood pressure hits 130/80 mm Hg or higher, doctors usually recommend medication.
-First-line treatments include thiazide diuretics, ACE inhibitors, ARBs, and calcium channel blockers.
-The choice depends on other health conditions, like diabetes or heart failure. (please consult a doctor before consuming any medicines)
+The medication choices depend on other health conditions, like diabetes or heart failure. (please consult a doctor before consuming any medicines)

 • Combination Therapy